IBC Frequently Asked Questions (FAQs)

 Protocol Submission

-Per federal and state regulations, UCI's Institutional Biosafety Committee (IBC) is required to review, approve, and maintain documentation on all protocols involving recombinant DNA.
+Per federal and state regulations, UC Irvine's Institutional Biosafety Committee (IBC) is required to review, approve, and maintain documentation on all protocols involving recombinant DNA.

 If you intend to use certain biological agents and toxins known as “Select Agents,” you must notify the Biosafety Officer, directly as soon as possible at 949-824-6200.
 Select agents are those agents and toxins that have been determined by the federal government to have the potential to pose a severe threat to public health and safety and are under special restrictions.